feranmi99/feranmi99/README.md

-- 👋 Hi, I’m @feranmi99
+- 👋 Hi, I’m @Oluwaferanmi
-- 👀 I’m interested in ...
+- 👀 I’m interested in collaboration and wporking ith group
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning php and angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on full-stack developer
-- 📫 How to reach me ...
+- 📫 How to reach me 08149445103

 <!---
 feranmi99/feranmi99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.